Kosmic Field Theories: Towards Holographic Duals for Unitary String Cosmologies: Introduction

-Subsequent research groups have significantly advanced the study of holographic cosmology; here we can only give an inadequate summary.
-One line of research \cite{Hertog:2011ky,Hartle:2012qb,Conti:2015ruo,Hertog:2015nia,Hawking:2017wrd,Hertog:2017ymy,Hertog:2024shf} is based on the complex gravitational path integral approach of Hartle, Hawking, and Hertog.
+Subsequent research groups have significantly advanced the study of holographic cosmology; here we can only give an inadequate summary.\footnote{Our historical review concerns itself mostly with ``late time'' holographic cosmology models where the dual field theory is related to $\mathcal{I}^+$, ignoring the long history of proposed duals to the de Sitter static patch or horizon.
+Some specific proposals for de Sitter holography that do not involve $\mathcal{I}^+$, including constructions using timelike boundaries and horizon thermodynamics, hyperbolic and flux compactifications in string theory~\cite{Silverstein:2007ac,Silverstein:2008sg,Dong:2010pm,DeLuca:2021pej,Cotler:2024xzz}, dualities based on double-scaled SYK~\cite{Susskind:2021omt,Rahman:2022jsf,Susskind:2022bia,Narovlansky:2023lfz,Verlinde:2024znh,Yuan:2024utc,Verlinde:2024zrh}, $T\overline T+\Lambda$–type deformations of suitable seed CFTs~\cite{Gorbenko:2018oov,Lewkowycz:2019xse,Shyam:2021ciy,Coleman:2021nor,Silverstein:2022dfj,Batra:2024kjl,Silverstein:2024xnr,Aguilar-Gutierrez:2024nst,Philcox:2025faf,Shyam:2025ttb}, and other horizon-based constructions (see e.g.~\cite{Anninos:2012qw,Flauger:2022hie,Harlow:2022qsq,Galante:2023uyf} for reviews).
+These are conceptually distinct from the $\mathcal{I}^+$–based framework considered in this paper, although there might be ways of interpolating between them using a $T^2$ deformation~\cite{Chang:2025ays,Shyam:2025ttb}.} One line of research~\cite{Hertog:2011ky,Hartle:2012qb,Conti:2015ruo,Hertog:2015nia,Hawking:2017wrd,Hertog:2017ymy,Hertog:2024shf} is based on the complex gravitational path integral approach of Hartle, Hawking, and Hertog.
 This approach considers a complex contour of the de Sitter gravitational path which looks like Euclidean hyperbolic space, and attempts to match it to known examples of supergravity with AdS/CFT duals (possibly with a minisuperspace truncation and/or complex field values).
-A distinct approach \cite{McFadden:2009fg,McFadden:2010na,McFadden:2010jw,McFadden:2010vh,McFadden:2011kk,Easther:2011wh,Bzowski:2011ab,Bzowski:2012ih,Bzowski:2013sza,McFadden:2013ria,Afshordi:2016dvb,Afshordi:2017ihr,Nastase:2019rsn,Bzowski:2019kwd,Penin:2021sry,Bzowski:2023nef}, pioneered McFadden and Skenderis\footnote{Some early comments are in Appendix A of \cite{Skenderis:2002wp}.}, uses the ``domain wall/cosmology correspondence'' (developed in \cite{Cvetic:1996vr,Skenderis:2006fb}) to investigate more general FLRW models.
+A distinct approach~\cite{McFadden:2009fg,McFadden:2010na,McFadden:2010jw,McFadden:2010vh,McFadden:2011kk,Easther:2011wh,Bzowski:2011ab,Bzowski:2012ih,Bzowski:2013sza,McFadden:2013ria,Afshordi:2016dvb,Afshordi:2017ihr,Nastase:2019rsn,Bzowski:2019kwd,Penin:2021sry,Bzowski:2023nef}, pioneered McFadden and Skenderis\footnote{Some early comments are in Appendix A of~\cite{Skenderis:2002wp}.}, uses the ``domain wall/cosmology correspondence'' (developed in~\cite{Cvetic:1996vr,Skenderis:2006fb}) to investigate more general FLRW models.
 In this version of holographic cosmology, one identifies a dual nonunitary ``pseudo-QFT'', either by analytically continuing AdS/CFT models, or else by postulating them directly.
 To attempt to match experiment (e.g~cosmic microwave background fluctuations), these authors typically define the boundary in $d = 3$ by analytically continuing the number of colours as $N^2 \to -N^2$, and the momenta as $p_\mu \to ip_\mu$, which agrees with a special case of the manipulations that we will consider below.